Privacy Policy

 Strive processes data on the following bases:

-– Consent: Where clients or counsellors provide explicit consent (e.g., for assessment, counselling, or data sharing).
+– Consent: Where clients or counsellors provide explicit consent (for assessment, counselling, or data sharing).

 – Contract: Where processing is necessary for the provision of counselling services.